DevL/plug_require_header/README.md

 ```
 Notice how the first value required header `"x-api-key"` has been extracted and can be retrieved using `conn.assigns[:api_key]`.
 An alternative is to use `Plug.Conn.get_req_header/2` to get all the values associated with a given header.

 By default, a missing header will return a status code of 403 (forbidden) and halt the plug pipeline, i.e. no subsequent plugs will be executed.
+The same is true if the required header is explicitly set to nil.
 This behaviour is to be configurable in a future version.

 ## Planned features